nhcarrigan/becca-docs/docs/manual-commands.md

 The `/mod` commands provide tools for moderating your community.
 These will all log to your moderation log channel.
 When a user is the target of a moderation action, Becca will attempt to DM them to notify them of the action, with the `reason` that is provided.

+The audit log entry will include the moderator who performed the action and the reason provided.

 > [!NOTE]
 > If the target `user` also has the requisite permissions to use the command, the command will not work on them.